-This form is to be completed by the intern's direct supervisor and to be return to AUD's Career Services Department, either by post or email.
-Please note that email documents should be formally stamped and signed by the company and sent as scanned attachment.
+This form is to be completed by the intern's direct supervisor and to return to AUD's Career Services Department, either by post or email.
+Please note that email documents should be formally stamped and signed by the company and sent as a scanned attachment.

-American University in Dubai PO Box: 28282 Dubai Tel: 04-318-3131 Fax: 04-399-8899 Email: careerservices@aud.edu
+American University in Dubai

+PO Box: 28282 Dubai Tel: 04-318-3131 Fax: 04-399-8899 Email: careerservices@aud.edu

-STUDENT NAME
+TUDENT NAME

-EVALUATOR/ SUPERVISOR (COMPANY ALLOCATED):
+VALUATOR/ SUPERVISOR (COMPANY ALLOCATED):

-EVALUATOR'S TITLE:
+VALUATOR'S TITLE:

-PHONE:

-EMAIL:

-To what degree did the intern meet your performance standards? ------------------------------------ -----------------------------

-Intern strengths:

-Intern weaknesses:

-On which project/s and in which activities did the Intern excel?

-Was there anything required which was beyond the scope of the Intern's capability?

-As a result of engaging this Intern, has your opinion of the advertising concentration at AUD been affected negatively or positively?

-On the basis of your experience with this Intern, would you seek to interview future AUD graduates in advertising?

-If the opportunity arose, would you employ this Intern again?
+COMPANYNAME:

+HONE:

+MAII ·

+To what degree did the intern meet your performance standards?
+Intern strengths: intern strengths.
+Intern weaknesses: On which project/s a nd in which activities did the Intern excel?
+Was there anything required which was b eyond the scope of the e Intern's canability? vvas tilere anytimig required willen was b eyond the scope of the e intern s capability: As a result of engaging affected negatively o ur opinion of the adve rtising concentration a at AUD been On the basis of your advertising? experience with this Intern, would you seel k to interview future A AUD graduates in au o o o o o o o o o o o o o o o o o o o If the opportunity arose, would you employ this Intern again?
 What grade would you recommend for this Intern based on his/her performance during the Internship?
-Please circle as appropriate.
+Please circle as appro Please circle as appropriate.
+A: SUPERIOR B: GOOD C: AVERAGE D: POOR F: FAILURE